What are Live Assessment Football Trials

 For an under 16 player to secure a further period of academy registration at a different club, The Football League holds live assessment trials during February half term each year.
 These live assessment days are attended by scouts from other academies.
 Your performance is critical at this stage, as they may open new doors in your footballing career.

-Eligibility for live assessment trials are; invite only, or players registered to an academy but due to be released.
+Eligibility for live assessment trials are; invite only, or academy players due to be released.
 These players need to ask their existing club to nominate them for the trial in order to attend.

 This live assessment trial is another opportunity for players to be observed by scouts from professional and non-league clubs.
 However the live assessments have become so well known they also attract representatives from European clubs and further / higher education institutions in both the UK and the USA.